wouterboomsma/eigency/README.md

     return _function_w_mat_arg(FlattenedMap[Matrix, double, Dynamic, Dynamic](array))
 ```

-FlattenedType takes four template parameters: arraytype, scalartype,
+`FlattenedType` takes four template parameters: arraytype, scalartype,
 rows and cols.
 Eigen supports a few other template arguments for
 setting the storage layout and Map strides.
 Since cython does not
 support default template arguments for fused types, we have instead
 defined separate types for this purpose.
 These are called
-FlattenedMapWithOrder and FlattenedMapWithStride with five and seven
+`FlattenedMapWithOrder` and `FlattenedMapWithStride` with five and eight
-arguments, respectively.
+template arguments, respectively.
 For details on their use, see the section
 about storage layout below.

 ## From Numpy to Eigen (insisting on a copy)

 Eigency will not complain if the C++ function you interface with does
-not take a Eigen Map object, but instead a regular Matrix or
+not take a Eigen Map object, but instead a regular Eigen Matrix or
 Array.
 However, in such cases, a copy will be made.
 Actually, the
 procedure is exactly the same as above.
 In the `.pyx` file, you still
-everything exactly the same way as for the Map case described above.
+define everything exactly the same way as for the Map case described above.

 For instance, given the following C++ function:
 ```c++